Drexel in France:

-The Rennes Liberal Arts program is run by the Council for International Education Exchange (CIEE) and offers a great opportunity for Global Studies and French language students.
-It was designed for study abroad students from across the US, providing participants a chance to meet and study with students from various backgrounds.
-CIEE participants take courses together, which are held at a local university, and also have the option of take 1 - 2 classes with local French students.
+The Rennes Liberal Arts program is run by the Council for International Education Exchange (CIEE) and offers a great opportunity for French language students.
+It is designed for study abroad students from across the US, providing participants a chance to meet and study with students from various backgrounds.
+CIEE participants take courses together, which are held at a local university, and also have the option of take 1 to 2 classes with local French students.
 It is a perfect way to focus on your language skills and immerse yourself in French culture.
-For more information visit www.ciee.org/study-abroad/france/rennes/liberal-arts/

 - 3.0 minimum GPA